 Brucellosis is acquired by

 Most prevalent in rural areas, brucellosis is an occupational disease of meatpackers, veterinarians, hunters, farmers, livestock producers, and microbiology laboratory technicians.
 Brucellosis is rare in the US, Europe, and Canada, but cases occur in the Middle East, Mediterranean regions, Mexico, and Central America and in travelers to these areas.

-Because very few organisms (perhaps as few as 10 to 100) may cause infection via aerosol exposure, Brucella sp are potential agents of biological terrorism Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
+Because very few organisms (perhaps as few as 10 to 100) may cause infection via aerosol exposure, Brucella species are potential agents of biological terrorism Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
 Such use is contrary to international law and has rarely taken place during formal warfare in modern history... read more .

-Patients with acute, uncomplicated brucellosis usually recover in 2 to 3 wk, even without treatment.
+Patients with acute, uncomplicated brucellosis usually recover in 2 to 3 weeks, even without treatment.
 Some go on to subacute, intermittent, or chronic disease.

-Typically, intermittent fever persists for 1 to 5 wk, followed by a 2- to 14-day remission when symptoms are greatly diminished or absent.
+Typically, intermittent fever persists for 1 to 5 weeks, followed by a 2- to 14-day remission when symptoms are greatly diminished or absent.
 In some patients, fever may be transient.
-In others, the febrile phase recurs once or repeatedly in waves (undulations) and remissions over months or years and may manifest as FUO.
+In others, the febrile phase recurs once or repeatedly in waves (undulations) and remissions over months or years and may manifest as fever of unknown origin.

 After the initial febrile phase, anorexia, weight loss, abdominal and joint pain, headache, backache, weakness, irritability, insomnia, depression, and emotional instability may occur.
 Constipation is usually pronounced.
 Splenomegaly appears, and lymph nodes may be slightly or moderately enlarged.
 Up to 50% of patients have hepatomegaly.

-Brucellosis is fatal in < 5% of patients, usually as a result of endocarditis or severe CNS complications.
+Brucellosis is fatal in < 5% of patients, usually as a result of endocarditis or severe central nervous system complications.

-Acute and convalescent sera should be obtained 3 wk apart.
+Acute and convalescent sera should be obtained 3 weeks apart.
 A 4-fold increase or an acute titer of 1:160 or higher is considered diagnostic, particularly if a history of exposure and characteristic clinical findings are present.
-The WBC count is normal or reduced with relative or absolute lymphocytosis during the acute phase.
+The white blood cell count is normal or reduced with relative or absolute lymphocytosis during the acute phase.
 Serologic testing is not reliable for B. canis.

-Activity should be restricted in acute cases, with bed rest recommended during febrile episodes.
+Activity should be restricted in acute cases of brucellosis, with bed rest recommended during febrile episodes.
 Severe musculoskeletal pains, especially over the spine, may require analgesia.
 Brucella endocarditis often requires surgery in addition to antibiotic therapy.

 Pasteurization of milk helps prevent brucellosis.
-Cheese that is made from unpasteurized milk and is aged < 3 mo may be contaminated.
+Cheese that is made from unpasteurized milk and is aged < 3 months may be contaminated.

 People handling animals or carcasses likely to be infected should wear goggles and rubber gloves and protect skin breaks from exposure.
 Programs to detect infection in animals, eliminate infected animals, and vaccinate young seronegative cattle and swine are required in the US and in several other countries.

 Brucellosis is acquired by direct contact with secretions and excretions of infected animals or by ingestion of contaminated food or dairy products.

 Infection typically causes fever and constitutional symptoms, but specific organs (eg, brain, meninges, heart, liver, bones) are rarely affected.

-Most patients recover in 2 to 3 wk, even without treatment, but some develop subacute, intermittent, or chronic disease.
+Most patients recover in 2 to 3 weeks, even without treatment, but some develop subacute, intermittent, or chronic disease.

 Diagnose using cultures of blood, bone marrow, or cerebrospinal fluid and acute and convalescent serologic testing.